EpiData-dk/analysis/help/commands.md

 ### Options

 - `!label:= "<text>"`

   Adds a title to the project.
 If not used a default title is given.

 - `!showFieldNames := <boolean>`

 - `!sfn := <boolean>`

 Show/Hide the field name next to the entry field in Manager and EntryClient

-- `!showFieldBorders := <boolean>`
+- `!showFieldBorders := <boolean>`<br/>

-- `!sfb := <boolean>`
+  `!sfb := <boolean>`

 Show/Hide the border of the entry field in Manager and EntryClient

 - `!backupInterval := <integer>`

 - `!bi := <integer>`

 Interval at witch Manager and EntryClient automatically saved the project

-- `!backupOnShutdown := <boolean>`
+- `!backupOnShutdown := <boolean>`<br/>

-- `!bos := <boolean>`
+  `!bos := <boolean>`

 Perform a backup when closing the project.
 The name for the backup is based on the current date/time.

 <a name="editdataset" id="editdataset"></a>
 ## edit dataset / edit ds